ktmeaton/obsidian-public/academic/Plagues and Peoples Guest Lecture.md

 > ### _"Over the centuries Europeans adapted to the plague, even came to expect it, and developed ways of dealing with it ... it became a regular feature of life in many places."_
 > ### - McMillen (2016, p.
 10)

+note: So when I was reading McMillen, there were two quotes that resonated with me.
+The first... and this caught my attention, because there's a lot of hope that first waves of COVID were the worst, and that's not going to happen again.

+The second, is that... so the key phrase there is over the centuries.
+Reminder (go back to infographic), pandemics of this scale tend to last a long time.
+I'm not saying we're going to have centuries of COVID, important point of reflection that the HIV crisis is still ongoing.
+It just has such a disproportionate distribution (mostly in southern Africa), that we in North America, tend to forget that other countries now have double pandemics.

+So with regards to pandemic experience, I'm going to explore three aspects.
+But the first is going to be the dead.

 ---